mkanpa-git/intake-form-app/TECHNICAL_DESIGN.md

 The project uses a React front‑end with an Express back‑end.
 The README notes that both are started together from the [`test-form`](test-form) directory using a single command."**" For development the `dev` script runs the Express API proxy and React app so the site is accessible at `http://localhost:3000`.【F:README.md†L1-L21】

 Dynamic form definitions are loaded at runtime.
-The form renderer fetches `childcare_form.json` from the public folder with a fallback to `/data/childcare_form.json` if it is unavailable.
-This logic is in `FormRenderer.jsx`.【F:test-form/src/components/core/FormRenderer/FormRenderer.jsx†L29-L39】
+The form renderer loads the specification using the `formSpecPath` prop, which defaults to `/data/childcare_form.json`.【F:test-form/src/components/core/FormRenderer/FormRenderer.jsx†L44-L72】

 The Express server (`test-form/server/index.js`) handles Google OAuth authentication, session management and API endpoints for applications and file uploads.
 It also proxies calls to Google Places APIs for autocomplete and place details. 【F:test-form/server/index.js†L1-L177】【F:test-form/server/index.js†L187-L229】